Bull Call Spread Calculator

 How to Read the P/L Chart

-The white line (exp) shows your profit/loss at expiration.
-Below the long strike, you lose the full net debit.
-Between the strikes, profit increases as the stock rises.
-Above the short strike, profit is capped—the short call fully offsets the long call beyond this point.
-The spread's maximum value equals the spread width because you can exercise to buy shares at the long strike and have them called away at the short strike.
+The white line (Expiration) shows your profit or loss at expiration.
+If the stock is below the long strike, you lose the full amount paid.
+Between the strikes, your profit increases as the stock rises.
+If the stock is above the short strike, your profit is capped because the short call offsets the long call 1-for-1 with further stock increases.
+This payoff graph highlights the spread's defined risk and defined reward.

-4. Days to Expiration: Time remaining until both options expire
+5. Days to Expiration: How much time is left until both options expire

 Bull Call Spread vs Long Call

-A long call has unlimited upside but costs more than a spread using the same long strike.
-A bull call spread costs less, has a lower breakeven, and offers a higher probability of profit—but caps your gains.
-Choose based on conviction: if you expect a huge move, buy the call.
-If you expect a moderate move, the spread offers better risk/reward.
+A long call has unlimited profit potential but costs more than a bull call spread with the same long strike.
+A bull call spread costs less, has a lower breakeven, and gives you a higher chance of profit, but your gains are capped.
+If you expect a big move, a long call may be better, or use wider call spread strikes.
+If you expect a moderate move higher, the spread offers better risk/reward.

 A Note on Early Assignment

-While rare, the short call in your spread can be assigned early—typically when it's deep in-the-money near expiration or just before an ex-dividend date.
-If assigned, you'll be short 100 shares, but your long call protects you.
-You can exercise your long call to cover the position, or sell the long call (to close) while buying back the short shares (to close), effectively closing the spread at max profit less any additional fees.
+The short call in your spread can be assigned early, usually when it is deep ITM near expiration or just before an ex-dividend date.
+If this happens, you will be short 100 shares, but your long call protects you.
+You can exercise your long call to cover the position or close both legs together (buy back the short shares and sell the long call).
+Either way, the spread structure protects you.

 Chris Butler